Introduction

 512 | Fast | Great | No (Voyage API) |

 The “dimensions” column is how many numbers each piece of text gets converted into.
-More numbers can capture more nuance, but use more memory and are slower to search.
+More numbers means more nuance, but also more memory and slower search.

 How to generate embeddings